Las Vegas investigation finds more weapons, but no motive

 -- Paddock bought multiple firearms in the past, but investigators believe the firearms were purchased legally, a law enforcement official said.
 The official said initial reports suggest at least one rifle was altered to function as an automatic weapon.

 -- A North Las Vegas gun store sold a shotgun and a rifle to Paddock in the spring.
-David Famiglietti, President of New Frontier Armory, said that neither of the weapons "leaving our store [are] capable of what we've seen and heard in the video without modification."
+All state and federal requirements, including a FBI background check, were met, said David Famiglietti, president of New Frontier Armory.
+He said that neither of the weapons "leaving our store [are] capable of what we've seen and heard in the video without modification."

 'There was no cover'